THE BIG BAG THEORY

 To see platform-specific implementation info, select a platform icon from the menu above or from the purple lines/boxes themselves.
 Try it on the one below!

-An advantage with my implementation is that in most cases you can pick and choose most of the enhancements as modules:
+One advantage with my Big Bag implementations is that you can use most of the enhancements modularly:

-Freedom of choice through modularity is an ideal in the DreymaR world, as it is in Linux.
+Freedom of choice through modularity is an ideal for me, as it is in the world of Linux.

 My Unicomp SpaceSaver Buckling Spring (IBM Model M ISO type) keyboard with "American/Ninja" caps, splendidly sporting the Colemak-CAWS layout.